Call for Proposals

 Participants give a poster presentation at a special forum during the Global Conference.
 Breakout conversations with a pre-assigned mentor follow the presentations.
 Accepted participants may also be invited to publicly present their posters during the conference hosted poster session.

-All sessions have a stream corresponding to an ILA member community or a topic of interest to the conference.
-Explore the streams below or in the 2025 Call for Presentations Guide.
+All sessions have a track (stream) corresponding to an ILA member community or a topic of interest to the conference.
+Explore the streams below.

 We extend a sincere thank you to our stream leads — dedicated professionals who bring their expertise and enthusiasm for leadership to the forefront, making the ILA Global Conference a pivotal event for professional development.
 Their commitment helps shape a dynamic environment where ideas flourish and professional networks strengthen.